microsoft/vscode-dev-containers/script-library/docs/docker-in-docker.md

 # Docker-in-Docker Install Script

 > Interested in running docker commands from inside a container?
-Chances are the[Docker-from-Docker](./docker.md) technique may suit your needs better.
+Chances are the [Docker-from-Docker](./docker.md) technique may suit your needs better.

-*Installs and executes the `dockerd` inside a constainer to enable nested "child" docker containers*
+*Create child containers _inside_ a container, independent from the host's docker instance.
+Installs Docker extension in the container along with needed CLIs.*

 **OS support**: Debian 9+, Ubuntu 20.04+, and downstream distros.